DZXQ

 DZXQ (1350 AM), on-air as Radyo La Verdad 1350, is a radio station owned by Information Broadcast Unlimited and operated by Breakthrough and Milestones Productions International.
-Its studio and offices are located at La Verdad Christian College (LVCC) in Caloocan, while its transmitter is located along Kagitingan St., Brgy.
+Its studio and offices are located in EDSA, Caloocan while its transmitter is located along Kagitingan St., Brgy.
 Muzon, Malabon.

 History

 1973-2011: DZXQ

 The station was established in 1973 under the ownership of Mabuhay Broadcasting System.
 During the martial law era, DZXQ was as a music station, competing with top-rater DWBL.
 Notable personalities of the station were Divine Pascual and Bobby Ante.

-In 1986, DZXQ reformatted into a talk station, offering brokered programming, and carried the slogan "Kaibigan ng Masa".
+In 1986, DZXQ reformatted into a talk station, offering brokered programming, and carried the slogan “Kaibigan ng Masa” (friend of the masses).
 In the early 1990s, it moved to The Centerpoint Building in Ortigas Center, Pasig.
 Since then, it was the home of the Powerhouse Broadcasters such as Nar Pineda, Roger Arienda (who was once one of the anchors of DZMM), Rolly Canon, Narissa Gonzalez, Ducky Paredes, Jhino Parrucho, Ruben Ilagan, Popo Villanueva, Roland Lumagbas, Dr. Erick San Juan, Reggie Vizmanos and Roy Señeres.
 It was also the home of "An Affair with Baby Tsina", a lifestyle radio show.
-It aired Chinese Programming from 9pm - 12mn.
+It aired Chinese programs every 9:00 pm to midnight.

-On March 6, 2011, DZXQ went off the air a few days after it is acquired by a new set of investors, whose immediate plans are to close only for six months.
+On March 6, 2011, DZXQ went off the air a few days after it was acquired by a new set of investors, whose immediate plan was to close only for six months.
 The affected broadcasters were informed that the station had been sold.
 Nar Pineda and the Powerhouse Broadcasters were forced to move to DWSS, while some moved to DWBL.

 2011-present: UNTV Radio

-It was later found out that these new investors are related to Information Broadcast Unlimited and UNTV.
+It was later found out that these new investors were related to Information Broadcast Unlimited and UNTV.
 Breakthrough and Milestones Productions International took over the station's operations.
 In November 2011, the station returned on air as a simulcast of UNTV.
 Other timeslots were mostly filled by religious content provided by Ang Dating Daan.
-It also moved to its current home in UNTV Building.
+It also moved to its current home in UNTV Building in Quezon City.

 On January 16, 2012, the station was formally launched as UNTV Radio La Verdad (Spanish word for "the truth radio").
 Its mission is to bring back the glory of radio, from the current trend which is radio sans images or “Radio on TV” (TeleRadyo).
-UNTV Radio also introduced a mobile radio booth, a first in Philippine Radio history, where it broadcast from a specific location via see thru mobile studio vehicle.
+UNTV Radio also introduced a mobile radio booth, a first in Philippine Radio history, where it broadcasts from a specific location via see thru mobile studio vehicle.